 Nine to Five podcasts are conversations with Christians who are actively seeking to align their careers with God’s mission.
 They are meant to challenge and encourage others through personal testimony and sharing.
 Listen to learn how you might bring Christ into your workplace.

-A conversation between WorkLight President, Wesley Farrow and Clark Souers, the founder of Expert Effects, a human resources consulting business.
-They discuss complexities, challenges and also the rewards of being a Christian in today’s workplace and how to do good work and rely on God through life’s challenges.
+WorkLight President, Wesley Farrow and a founder a human resources consulting business discuss complexities, challenges and also the rewards of being a Christian in today’s workplace and how to do good work and rely on God through life’s challenges.

 For artistic director, Jeremy Stanbary, sheer reliance on the Holy Spirit over the past decade has left him looking for open windows in strange places and challenging times.
 God never ceases to surprise.